 - Presentation and disclosures - classification, disclosure and presentation of financial reporting is appropriate.

-- Safeguarding of assets – unauthorized acquisitions, use or disposition of assets is prevented or detected in a timely manner.
+- Safeguarding of assets - unauthorized acquisition, use or disposition of assets is prevented or detected in a timely manner.

 However, any internal control system, including ICOFR, no matter how well conceived and operated, can provide only reasonable, but not absolute assurance that the objectives of that control system are met.
 As such, disclosure controls and procedures or systems for ICOFR may not prevent all errors and fraud.
 Further, the design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered relative to their costs.